The effect of side walls on the stability of falling films: Theoretical formulation

 \subsection{Base flow}

-When the spanwise direction is unbounded ($W \rightarrow \infty$), the system presented in equations (\ref{governing}) alongside the walls and interface boundary conditions (2.3-2.5) has a base flow solution as a semiparabolic velocity profile \citep{nusselt1916oberflachenkondensation}.
-When the domain is confined in the spanwise direction, the base flow velocity in the vicinity of the side walls is slowed down due to the no-slip boundary condition, and the local film thickness is increased due to the capillary elevation at the wall.
-The second effect is taken into account by the boundary condition introduced in equation (\ref{intcondition}).
-In this work, the contact angle $\theta$ was set to zero assuming that the capillary effect can be neglected.
-This can be justified by assuming that the ratio between the the general capillary length $L = \sqrt{{2 \sigma}/{\rho g \cos(\theta)}}$ and the mean film thickness $h_m$ is small \citep{pollak2011side}.
-By assuming the bottom wall-normal velocity ($v$) and the streamwise spatial derivatives ($\partial_x$) to be zero, the base flow of the three-dimensional problem $(3D)$ can be found numerically by solving the following system of equations:
+{The effect of side walls on the base flow with an undisturbed free surface is examined in this section.
+When the spanwise direction is unbounded ($W \rightarrow \infty$), the system presented in equations (\ref{governing}) alongside the walls and interface boundary conditions ({2.3-2.5}) has a one-dimensional base flow solution as a semiparabolic velocity profile known as the \textit{Nusselt film solution} \citep{nusselt1916oberflachenkondensation}.
+When the domain is confined in the spanwise direction, the base flow solution is altered because of (i) the no-slip boundary condition on the side walls which causes the velocity to decrease in the vicinity of the side walls, and (ii) the wetting effects causing a capillary elevations at the side walls.
+Regarding the latter effect, we neglect it by setting the contact angle to $\pi/2$ based on the discussion in section \ref{goveq}.}

+Next, by assuming the bottom wall-normal velocity ($v$) and the streamwise spatial derivatives ($\partial_x$) to be zero, the base flow of the three-dimensional problem $(3D)$ can be found numerically by solving the following system of equations:

 \begin{subeqnarray} &\partial_{yy} \bar{U} + \partial_{zz}\bar{U} = G \sin(\beta), \\ &\partial_z \bar{P} = 0. \end{subeqnarray} With the walls and interface boundary conditions:

 \begin{subeqnarray} & \bar{U}(y=0,z) = 0, \qquad &\mbox{ } \\ & \bar{U}(y,z=(0,W)) = 0, \qquad &\mbox{and} \qquad \partial_z \bar{h}(z= (0, W)) = 0, \\ & \partial_y \bar{U}(y=h,z) = 0, \qquad &\mbox{and} \qquad \bar{P}(y=h,z) = 0. \end{subeqnarray}